microsoft/azure-privacy-sandbox-kms/README.md

 E.g. we dump keys in logs to facilitate testing and the solution has not gone through the necessary security evaluation, needed for production.

+Because of integration testing we have not yet fully secured the endpoints.
+This is work to be done before production.

 # Guidance

 See [TypeScript Application](https://microsoft.github.io/CCF/main/build_apps/js_app_ts.html#typescript-application), [ccf-app-samples